Skip to content

 How is the role of a CFO changing in global companies today?

-A: At Ascentium, finance is involved in every key strategic decision.
+A: At Ascentium, Finance is involved in every key strategic decision.

 That includes M&A, tech investments, and commercial analytics.
-Our role is to help the business stay on track with its financial plan, identify when corrective action is needed, and ensure we’re aligned with long-term strategic priorities.
+Our role is to help the business stay on track with its financial plan, identify when corrective action is needed and ensure we’re aligned with long-term strategic priorities.

 Finance isn’t just a reporting function anymore; it’s a partner to the business.
+Practically that means using analytics, automation and AI to help drive value creation while maintaining sound financial discipline and rigorous risk management.

 What are the biggest financial challenges when operating across multiple jurisdictions?